 At the quarter-pole of the 2018 NFL season, we had cringe-worthy injuries, a bird on the field, and even a little FitzMagic.
-However, the biggest story of the NFL to that point was Kansas City Chiefs quarterback Patrick Mahomes.
+However, the biggest story of the NFL since that point was Kansas City Chiefs quarterback Patrick Mahomes.

-Before he threw for 304 yards and added two touchdowns — one passing and one rushing — and led a fourth-quarter rally to beat the Broncos, 27-23, Mahomes’ warm up in Mile High Stadium featured an unbelievable throw yoi have to see to believe.
+Before he threw for 304 yards and added two touchdowns — one passing and one rushing — and led a fourth-quarter rally to beat the Broncos, 27-23, Mahomes’ warm up in Mile High Stadium featured an unbelievable throw you have to see to believe.

-When Mahomes lets this thing go, it takes off into the Denver sky and looks like something straight out of a video game that couldn’t possibly happen in real life.
+When Mahomes let this thing go, it took off into the Denver sky and looked like something straight out of a video game that couldn’t possibly happen in real life.
 Then again, this is Patrick Mahomes.